The "Thin Blue Line" ain't quite as thin as it used to be!

 Al and I were working a graveyard shift, and times were typically slow in the Tri-City area.
 It took an eager eye and fast turning car to be able to find much traffic on the deserted streets around 0300 hours.

-Such was the traffic one morning, as Al and I were patrolling a residential area near the area where I totalled my first police motorcycle (another story).
-I was driving, and spoted a pair of taillights pass an intersection about two or three blocks ahead of us.
+Such was the traffic one morning, as Al and I were patrolling a residential area near the area where I totaled my first police motorcycle (another story).
+I was driving, and spotted a pair of taillights pass an intersection about two or three blocks ahead of us.
 The car passed from our right to the left, and continued down its side street.
 I accelerated quickly and was able to turn onto the same street in time to set up a pace of the vehicle speed as it hurried down the road.
 After a few blocks, I had a good pace speed of 10 miles over the 25 MPH limit.
 I turned on the overhead lights about the time the vehicle slowed down to make a right turn into a driveway.
 As the car pulled into the driveway and stopped, I was stopping the patrol car right behind the vehicle.
 The driver exited the car as I approached.
 He appeared to be a kid of about 18 or 19.

 He hesitated when he handed me his license, and as I asked for his registration, he turned to the driver's door, opened it up, reached in and pushed down the lock button, then slammed the door.
 He obviously did not want me to check inside his car, and it appeared that he was going to refuse the vehicle registration.

-I looked inside the car, and spotted a small vial of coccaine on the console between the front seats.
+I looked inside the car, and spotted a small vial of cocaine on the console between the front seats.
 I advised him that he needed to open the car, otherwise I would have to seize it with a warrant.
 He then agreed to open it up.
 He then walked around the car to the passenger side door.
-I figured that he was going to try to get the registration out of the glove box without me seeing the coccaine, and allowed him to open the passenger side door.
+I figured that he was going to try to get the registration out of the glove box without me seeing the cocaine, and allowed him to open the passenger side door.

 He opened the door, reached in, and pushed down the door lock button.
 I was not about to let this guy lock this door too, and as he tried to slam the door shut, I grabbed him, pulled him aside a bit, and grabbed the door frame with my free left hand.
 I held the door frame, keeping it from closing.
 Before Al was able to see what was going on and pull the guy away from the car, the driver/suspect turned and slammed the door shut anyway, with the lock button now depressed.